iron-fish/ui-kit/README.md

 yarn dev
 ```

-It will lunch [storybook](https://storybook.js.org/) server with styled components examples on [http://localhost:5000](http://localhost:5000)
+It will launch [storybook](https://storybook.js.org/) server with styled components examples on [http://localhost:5000](http://localhost:5000)
 where all available component can be tested and configured.

 ## Learn More